jakia12/Thrift_store/README.md

 ## Description

-Thrift store is an online store where 3 types of users will play their role.
+Thrift store is an online ecommerce store where people can buy re-used clothes within an affordable price .this application will have 3 types of users will play their role.
 Such as:-
 * Admin
 * Seller
 * Buyer